giovannimanetti11/Simple-donation/README.md

 ## Contributing

 Contributions are very welcome!
 If you have ideas for new features or improvements, please feel free to propose them.
-We take all suggestions seriously and consider them valuable insights that can help improve this project.
 To propose a feature, please open an issue on our GitHub repository or submit a pull request with your suggested changes.
-We look forward to collaborating with you and making this module even better together!

 ## License